 - Popularity: This journal will probably always be available for purchase so as the years go on I can store them on a bookshelf as they’re uniform in size and I’ll always have record of years past.

 This is the key to the functionality of your bullet journal.
-Since I started a new journal for 2014 (now that I have a good system I used the excuse to start a new one) my index is representative of the pages I carried over from my last journal.
+Since I started a new journal for the upcoming year (now that I have a good system I used the excuse to start a new one) my index is representative of the pages I carried over from my last journal.
 Some pages indexed in the last one didn’t get carried over.
 For example, in my previous journal I had soccer schedules and the kid’s training plans for their races.
 As seasons and races passed by, those pages are no longer needed.
 The daily pages won’t be indexed as I won’t need to reference them past that current day or week.

 In the video above, he uses the list style monthly page like you see on the right page in the photo above.
 However, a lot of people I’ve talked to think this is the biggest drawback of this system, not being able to see the month at a glance in the typical grid format.
 I have made PDF pages for those people and have taped mine opposed of my list page.
 I have adapted to the list-month view fine, but it won’t hurt to have both at the ready.
 You can choose one or both for yourself.

 Future Dates Page